kranzky/insoluble/folly.md

 With shrugged shoulders, Lloyd and the group nodded at each other, acknowledging the bizarre situation.
 They continued moving forward, feeling the weight of the curtains on their backs, the scent of decaying leaves still lingering in the air.

-"If it weren't for the heavens, you'd think we were forgetting all the fun," Lloyd said with a chuckle.

-"Let's keep going, guys," Quantum Dan urged.

-The roaring sound initially startled Eliza, who frantically clutched her pot for comfort.
-As they navigated the dried plastic byways, they were all blinded by an inexplicable, universal darkness.

-"Hey Lloyd, flashlight here," Quantum Dan requested, hoping to illuminate their path.

-The curtain's weight continued to increase, as if the darkness itself was attempting to unravel their journey.

-"I can't even feel the air," Eliza laughed nervously, trying to keep her spirits up.

-The group grew increasingly uneasy, the cold draft from before now replaced with an unsettling stillness.

-Suddenly, Lloyd's group stopped in their tracks.
-Their hearts raced as they listened intently, fearful and uncertain of the impending danger.
-"Anyone knocking?" one of them nervously asked.
-They decided to maintain their tight bundle and cautiously enter the unknown.
-Steeled for whatever lay ahead, they advanced further into the darkness.

 ---

 Vibrant stars sprinkled the inscrutable haze above as they ventured deeper into the unknown.
 The initial cooling sensation now cramped their limbs like frostbitten fruits.